UUÂãÁÄÖ±²¥

 imgtext

 HMRC offers two arrangements that relax the strict PAYE procedures in respect of NIC.
-One of these is the modified NIC arrangement covering inbound employees who are ordinarily resident and domiciled outside the UK, but who have been sent to work with a UK employer or host employer, known as an ‘EP Appendix 7A ― Modified Class 1 and Class 1A National Insurance contributions for expatriate employees subject to an EP Appendix 6 agreement’ (EP APP 7A).
-The EP APP 7A application form for employers to complete who operate a tax equalisation
+One of these is the modified NIC arrangement covering inbound expatriate employees who have been sent to work with a UK employer or host employer, known as an ‘EP Appendix 7A ― Modified Class 1 and Class 1A National Insurance contributions for expatriate employees subject to an EP Appendix 6 agreement’ (EP APP 7A).
+The EP APP 7A application form for employers to complete who operate a tax equalisation agreement for employees coming to work in the UK from abroad is available at PAYE82003.

 Paul Tew